Migrating from Classic Editor to Gutenberg: the complete guide

 Displaying these pre-generated pages explains why we refer to it as a "static site."
 This term should be taken with a LARGE grain of salt.
 Historically, a "static site" either referred to a site that wasn't frequently updated or had a somewhat outdated interface; or it described a site operating without a database, relying solely on HTML files.
 In the case of JAMstack, this is not the case.
 Today, we refer to a static site because the pages are pre-generated and not built with each visitor request.
 A static site in JAMstack is far from outdated; on the contrary, it is one of the most modern ways to design a site with the entire JavaScript ecosystem.

 Why switch to a JAMstack site?
-Firstly, because the performance is outstanding.
+Firstly, because the performance is really excellent.
 Displaying static pages without systematically calling a database increases speed.
 Moreover, JAMstack sites are optimized for compression and minification.
 In short, your site is much lighter, therefore faster.

 Here's an example with the same site (same images, same look, same text) designed with WordPress and a version designed in JAMstack (using the static site generator Gatsby and the WordPress API).

 In the end, we have a site that loads twice as fast with a homepage whose size has been reduced by seven times!
-In a context where mobile display continues to gain market share, these performance gains are significant and will have a direct impact on the success of your website and the contacts it will bring you.
+With mobile browsing still growing, a faster site means lower bounce rates, better engagement, and ultimately more leads from your website.

 Often, website hacks occur because files are modified or the database is attacked.
 In the case of a site designed with JAMstack, the site is static, it does not communicate directly with a database, which is one less risk.
 Moreover, the files are not corruptible because they are not hosted on a traditional FTP but on a CDN.
 Thus, you are no longer vulnerable to traditional hacks.